-Student's Name Grade I understand that my computer use is not private and that the District will me Acceptable Use Policy in this handbook and agree to abide by the stated pro- 1 7 Student Signature Date Parent Agre I have read the Acceptable Use Policy in this handbook.
-I release Sudan ISD and its personnel from any and all claims of damage fro communication system.
-I am aware of the possible security risk and will ins reach sites that are inappropriate.
-I give my permission for my child to partithat the information on this form is correct. om my child's use of or inability to use the Sudan ISD electronic struct my child not to give out personal information or attempt to
+Student's Name Grade I understand that my computer use is not private and that the District will monite Acceptable Use Policy in this handbook and agree to abide by the stated provision Student Signature Date Parent Agreeme ent I have read the Acceptable Use Policy in this handbook.
+I release Sudan ISD and its personnel from any and all claims of damage from no communication system.
+I am aware of the possible security risk and will instruct reach sites that are inappropriate.
+I give my permission for my child to participate that the information on this form is correct. et my child not to give out personal information or attempt to